tfwio/blender-knob/readme.md

 When you're in mesh mode, (where you edit mesh vertexes, lines or faces; not in object-mode) you might want to use the 3D-cursor to set the center-point of your mesh.
 This is particularly useful when you have edited a knob or whatever and you need to manually set its **rotation-center**.
-*this was handy when setting up the 7-sided boolean cylendars (as in some exaple in here)*
+*this was handy when setting up the 7-sided boolean cylinders (as in some example in here)*

 In case you need some help **Installing and configuring the python script**